On the existence of supporting broken book decompositions for contact forms in dimension 3: Applications

 We now argue by contradiction.
-We consider the finite collection of all the rigid pages $\mathcal{R} =\{ R_0 ,...,R_k\}$ of the broken book decomposition.
-If no orbit in the $\mathbb{S}^1$-family limits to a broken component of $K$ at $+\infty$, then this $\mathbb{S}^1$-family has a return map on $\mathcal{R}$ which is well-defined and intersects one of the pages of $\mathcal{R}$, say $R_0$, an infinite number of times.
-Since the $\mathbb{S}^1$-family is injectively immersed, the intersection with $R_0$ forms an infinite embedded collection $C_0$ of curves in $R_0$.
+Consider the finite collection of all the rigid pages $\mathcal{R} =\{ S_0 ,\dots , S_k\}$ of the broken book decomposition (see Definition~\ref{defn-rigid}).
+If no orbit in $V^u(k_0)$ limits to a broken component of $K_b$ at $+\infty$, then $V^u(k_0)$ has a return map on $\mathcal{R}$ which is well-defined.
+Then all the connected components of $V^u(k_0)\cap \mathcal{R}$ are compact and there are infinitely many of them, hence there is a rigid page, say~$S_0$, such that $V^u(k_0)\cap S_0$ has infinitely many connected components.
+Since $V^u(k_0)$ is an injectively immersed cylinder, the intersection with $S_0$ forms an infinite embedded collection~$C_0$ of closed curves in~$S_0$.

-Observe that $d\lambda$ is an area form on $\mathcal{R}$.
-We claim that only a finite number of the curves in $C_0$ can be contractible in $R_0$.
-Two contractible components of~$C_0$ bound disks $D$ and $D'$ in $R_0$, these disks have the same $d\lambda$-area.
-Indeed~$D$ and $D'$ can be completed by an annular piece $A$ tangent to $R_\lambda$ to form a sphere, applying Stokes' theorem:
+Observe that $d\lambda$ is an area form on $S_0$.
+We claim that only a finite number of the curves in $C_0$ can be contractible in $S_0$.
+Two contractible components of~$C_0$ bound disks $D$ and $D'$ in $S_0$, these disks have the same $d\lambda$-area.
+Indeed~$D$ and $D'$ can be completed by an annular piece $A \subset V^u(k_0) $ tangent to $R_\lambda$ to form a sphere.
+Applying Stokes' theorem we obtain

 because $d\lambda$ vanishes along $A$.
-Note that equation \eqref{eq-stokesdisks} implies also that $D$ is disjoint from $D'$, since $\partial D$ is disjoint from $\partial D'$ and $D$ and $D'$ have the same area.
-Since the total area of $R_0$ is bounded, there are only finitely many contractible curves in $C_0$, as we wanted to prove.
+Note that Equation~\eqref{eq-stokesdisks} also implies that $D$ is disjoint from $D'$, since $\partial D$ is disjoint from $\partial D'$.
+Since the total area of~$S_0$ is bounded, there are only finitely many contractible curves in $C_0$, as we wanted to prove.

-Thus infinitely many components of $C_0$ are not contractible in $R_0$, so at least two have to cobound an annulus $A'$ in $R_0$.
-The annulus $A'$ is transverse to $R_\lambda$ and its boundary components cobound by construction an annulus $A''$ tangent to the flow of $R_\lambda$.
-We now apply Stokes' theorem to this torus
+Thus infinitely many components of $C_0$ are not contractible in $S_0$, so at least two have to cobound an annulus $A'$ in $S_0$.
+The annulus $A'$ is transverse to $R_\lambda$ and its boundary components cobound by construction an annulus $A'' \subset V^u(k_0) $.
+We now apply Stokes' theorem to the torus $ A\cup A'' $ and get

 a contradiction.